The SAFE U Initiative

 We follow the idea of “治病于初萌,防范于未然”.

-This means that we believe in managing a mental health condition in its early stages and to prevent a suicidal situation from arising in the first place.
-We emphasise the importance of early intervention and preventive measures so that destigmatisation as well as dignified and effective support can be achieved successfully.
+As such, we believe in managing a mental health condition in its early stages and to prevent a suicidal situation from arising in the first place.
+This idea is consistent with the Chinese concepts of 防微杜渐 and 治未病.
+Our emphasis is on early intervention measures so that destigmatisation as well as dignified and effective support can be achieved successfully.

 We also go beyond conventional death education to explore the relationship between life and death.
 This unique approach facilitates a complete transformation from near-death to fulfiling a life of meaning in life and purpose.
 We don't just teach you how to live.
 You experience what death is like and take home with you a personal and intimate experience which will change your outlook on life.